 You might be surprised to learn that the origins of many of our birthday traditions can be traced to ancient civilizations.

-Historians credit the Ancient Greeks with starting the birthday cake tradition, according to Alysa Leven in her book, Cake: A Slice of History.
+Historians credit the origin of birthday cakes with Ancient Greeks, according to Alysa Leven in her book, Cake: A Slice of History.

 As a way to honor the birthday of Artemis, the goddess of the moon, the Greeks baked moon-shaped cakes and decorated them with candles to make them glow like the moon in the night sky, says Alysa.
 Offerings to the gods were a common custom in Ancient Greece, and Artemis was one of the most widely honored of the ancient Greek deities.